BerenMillidge/FEP_Active_Inference_Papers/README.md

 - [**A free energy principle for biological systems**](https://www.mdpi.com/1099-4300/14/11/2100) , (2012) by *Karl, Friston* [[bib]](bibtex.bib#L132-L143)
 - [**Of woodlice and men**](https://www.aliusresearch.org/uploads/9/1/6/0/91600416/alius_bulletin_n%C2%B02__2018_.pdf#page=27) , (2018) by *Fortier, Martin and Friedman, Daniel A* [[bib]](bibtex.bib#L144-L152)

  *A great interview with Karl.
 Goes into a lot of his personal motivations underlying his work on the FEP.
-I would reccomend this perhaps as an initial place to start out if you know nothing of the FEP to grasp the underlying motivations of *what* it is trying to explain.*
+I would recommend this perhaps as an initial place to start out if you know nothing of the FEP to grasp the underlying motivations of *what* it is trying to explain.*
 - [**The history of the future of the Bayesian brain**](https://www.sciencedirect.com/science/article/pii/S1053811911011657) , (2012) by *Friston, Karl* [[bib]](bibtex.bib#L154-L165)
 - [**Free energy, value, and attractors**](https://www.hindawi.com/journals/cmmm/2012/937860/) , (2012) by *Friston, Karl and Ao, Ping* [[bib]](bibtex.bib#L166-L175)